-The Pinot Noir vines are planted at 300m above sea level on North West facing slopes.
+The Pinot Noir vines were planted in 2002 at 300 m above sea level on Northwest facing slopes.
 The Table Mountain sandstone soil is rich in its moisture retaining potential, hence the dryland vineyards.
-The vines are a combination of 113, 115 and 777 clones, grafted on Richter 99 and 110 rootstocks.
-The vine's age varies from 9 to 19 years.
+The vines are a combination of 113, 115 and 777 clones, grafted onto Richter 99 and 110 rootstocks.